cloudposse/atmos/website/docs/cli/commands/terraform/terraform-deploy.md

 ## Usage

-Execute the `terraform deploy` command like this:
+Execute the `terraform deploy` subcommand like this:

 ```shell
 atmos terraform deploy <component> -s <stack>